 It's not always easy to wipe up as you go, especially if you're warding off the hangry family as dinnertime approaches, but blotting away grease as soon as it happens is the ideal-world scenario.
 The longer those splatters and stains sit, the harder they'll be to get off later.

-The basic process is to soften grease and grime with warm water, then clean with a sponge soaked in warm, soapy water, and finally dry with a dishtowel to avoid any leftover residue that would attract dirt and grime.
+When it's time, the basic process is to soften grease and grime with warm water, then clean with a sponge soaked in warm, soapy water, and finally dry with a dishtowel to avoid any leftover residue that would attract dirt and grime.
 Stubborn stains may call for a baking soda spot treatment or a spritz of distilled white vinegar.

 And good news — whatever the surface, be it wood cabinets, tiled backsplashes, or painted walls, the same process (and cleaning agents) will get the job done.
 Although you should always spot test first and use gentle scrubbing motions to remove grease.